heig-tin-info/handbook/docs/content/pointers.md

 > A pointer to void may be converted to or from a pointer to any object type.
 A pointer to any object type may be converted to a pointer to void and back again; the result shall compare equal to the original pointer.

-Autrement dit, il n'est pas nécessaire, ni recommandé de faire un transtypage explicite pour convertir vers et en provenance d'un pointeur sur `void`.
+Autrement dit, il n'est pas nécessaire ni recommandé de faire un transtypage explicite pour convertir vers et en provenance d'un pointeur sur `void`.
 Et donc, l'astuce de memcpy est que la fonction accepte n'importe quel type de pointeur et c'est le message auto documenté du code.

 Et quant à l'implémentation de cette fonction me direz-vous ?
 Une possibilité serait :